Skip to main content

 😜Palate: A little on the thin side, plenty of vanilla, and some of the classic corn-and-resin fermentation Jim Beam funk.
 Coconut creeps in but there is some minerality to the mid-palate that fights with it, hard water and tanning leather, a bit rough around the edges overall.

-🏆 Overall: 5.25/10 - Drinkable Neat - A step up from the standard Jim Beam offering, Winter Reserve delivers on some additional Christmas spirit but can't escape the gravity of a budget price point.
+πŸ† Overall Rating: 5.25/10 - Crushable - Drinkable Neat - A step up from the standard Jim Beam offering, Winter Reserve delivers on some additional Christmas spirit but can't escape the gravity of a budget price point.
 A little more proof and age would do this bottle some good, but it is certainly passable as is.
 For under thirty dollars, you can do far worse.
 Happy to have tried it and will enjoy the rest of the bottle well enough.

-💵Would buy again?
-I'm really glad they put out this bottle and hope they continue to do other one-off releases, but probably not.
-The double toasted application adds some sophistication beyond the standard Jimbo, but it's neck and neck with Jim Beam's Black Label for me which is about the same price.
+πŸ’΅Would buy again?
+Yes.
+I was on the fence at first but this bottle has won me over.
+The double toasted application adds some sophistication beyond the standard Jimbo, and it's neck and neck with Jim Beam's Black Label for me which is about the same price.
 Winter reserve has more flavor complexity but also rougher edges than black label.
 I also thoroughly enjoy Jim Beam's Single Barrel 108 which is around $40 but with that cost comes proof and flavor.

 ⚖️Rating Scale: